Dieselmarble/Dieselmarble/README.md

 - 👋 I’m @Dieselmarble
 - 👀 I’m interested in robotics, with an emphasis on LfD (learning from demonstrations) and TAMP (task & motion planning).
 - 📫 How to reach me?
-Drop me an email lizhongxuanchina[AT]Gmail[DOT]com
+Drop me an email lizhongxuanchina[AT]gmail[DOT]com

 <!---
 Dieselmarble/Dieselmarble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.